Catif/PersonalGPT/README.md

 # PersonalGPT

-This is a web app create with Vue 3.
+This is a web app create with React.
 It is a simple web app that allows you to chat with GPT3.5 or GPT4 with your own API key.

 ## Why this project ?